 The programs produced by the Generator are syntactically correct by construction.
-Barring occasional run-time errors (e.g., applying a function to an empty list), a generated program5, applied to an input raster, will thus always produce some response output raster.
+Therefore, barring the occa-sional run-time errors (e.g., attempt to retrieve the head of an empty list), a generated program5, applied to an input raster, will always produce some response output raster.
 By applying such a program p to each of input rasters I of some task T, we obtain the corresponding list of responses O. We observe that the resulting raster pairs $(x, y) \in I \times O$ form another ARC task T', to which p is the solution (usually one of possible solutions, to be precise).
-The resulting pair (T', p)forms thus a complete example that can be used to train TransCoder in SL mode, as explained in the previous section, where T' is the task to be solved and p is the corresponding target program.
+The resulting pair (T', p) forms thus a complete example that can be used to train TransCoder in SL mode, as explained in the previous section, where T' is the task to be solved and p is the corresponding target program.